 Rules of Play

 23. Computer dealt hands may only be used with the prior agreement of both teams.
 Prior being when the match is confirmed and again, for the avoidance of doubt, before the match starts.

-24. All pairs must have matching convention cards (but see note 4).
-Failure to do so will mean that when any bidding dispute or ruling on the laws of bridge is required (see Rule 14 above) players without convention cards will always be disadvantaged.
+24. All pairs must have matching convention cards (see note 4).
+Failure to do so will mean that when any bidding dispute or ruling on the laws of bridge is required (see Rule 14 above) players without convention cards may be disadvantaged.

 - Only teams that can demonstrate beyond doubt that their failure to complete their fixtures is through no fault of their own may be exempted from this rule.
 The Committee's decision is final.

 - All players are recommended to have convention cards; otherwise they may be disadvantaged in the event of a bidding dispute or ruling.
 Convention cards can be downloaded from the EBU http://www.ebu.co.uk/laws-and-ethics/convention-cards and customised to individual pairs' systems.

 For issues concerning the Laws of Duplicate Bridge contact the County Tournament Director.
 If they are not available the NCBA will nominate an experienced senior Director.